Bitcoin 101: The Complete Beginner's Guide

 5. Sharing Your Holdings Publicly

 Don't tell people how much Bitcoin you own.
 This makes you a target for social engineering attacks, phishing, and even physical threats.
-Keep your holdings private.

 6. Falling for Scams